clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

    Fedora image and Docker.
 Other images will require edits to the csv config files.

 #.
-Copy in the controller html templates from the ciao-controller source to the
-   same directory as the ciao-controller binary.
-Copying in ``*.gtpl`` will work.

-#.
 Copy in the test.yaml file from
    ``$GOPATH/src/github.com/01org/ciao/ciao-controller/test.yaml``.